Quasi-alternating surgeries: Formal L-space surgeries

 \begin{proof} Suppose that $K(n)$ is a formal L-space for some $n\in \Z_{>0}$.
 For simplicity, we may assume that $n\geq 2$.
 Recall that every rational number $p/q > 1$ has a unique negative continued fraction expansion of the form

 where $a_i\geq 2$ for all $i$.
 We call $\ell$ the length of this continued fraction expansion.
 Note also that if $p/q>n$, then $a_1>n$.
-We prove the theorem by induction on $\ell$ and then by induction on the coefficient $a_\ell$.
+We prove the theorem by induction on $\ell$ and then by induction on the final coefficient $a_\ell$.
 The base case for this induction is the case $\ell=1$.
 In this case, $p/q$ is an integer and Theorem~\ref{thm:plusone} gives the necessary result.
-Thus suppose that